denniepatton/Triton/README.md

 ## Acknowledgements
-Triton is developed and maintained by Robert D. Patton in the Gavin Ha Lab, Fred Hutchinson Cancer Center Anna-Lisa Doebley provided critical input and developed the GC-correction process used in Triotn, originally found in the Griffin (<https://github.com/GavinHaLab/Griffin>) pipeline.
+Triton is developed and maintained by Robert D. Patton in the Gavin Ha Lab, Fred Hutchinson Cancer Center Anna-Lisa Doebley provided critical input and developed the GC-correction process used in Triton, originally found in the Griffin (<https://github.com/GavinHaLab/Griffin>) pipeline.

 ## Software License